awoziji/Predictive-Analysis-of-Building-Violations/README.md

 # Predictive-Analysis-of-ECB-Violations

 Predictive analysis on 5 years of DOB ECB Violations, 2010-2015.
 Methods included market basket and social network analysis.
 The project research goals and results are in the above memo.
-The Ipython notebook is used for data cleaning and creating output to interpret the data, the R script is for market basket modelling.
+The Jupyter notebook is used for data cleaning and creating output to interpret the data, the R script is for market basket modelling.

 #Market Basket Analysis
 The analysis produced over 200 association rules, below are two that were most useful:

 Rule 1: Confidence: 0.92 Support: 0.00347
 155: FAIL MAINTAIN BLDG IN COMPLIANT MANNER:LACK OF AUTOMATIC SPRINKLERS
-189: FAIL TO MAIMTAIN REQUIRED NUMBER OF MEANS OF EGRESS FOR EVERY FLOOR =>106k:ILLEGAL ACTIVITY
+189: FAIL TO MAINTAIN REQUIRED NUMBER OF MEANS OF EGRESS FOR EVERY FLOOR =>106k:ILLEGAL ACTIVITY

 Rule 2: Confidence: 0.91 Support: 0.0065